Kamloops residential school memorial outside the Vancouver Art Gallery. Musqueam, Squamish, and Tsleil-Waututh territory. (Photo: GoToVan / Flickr)

 Content warning: residential schools

-The heartbreaking news of the bodies of 215 children being discovered on the grounds of Kamloops Indian Residential School is a sickening reminder of the impacts of colonialism and the legacy of ongoing pain and trauma for Indigenous families and communities.
+The heartbreaking news of the discoveries of unmarked graves at residential schools across Canada, including the bodies of 215 children being discovered on the grounds of Kamloops Indian Residential School, is a sickening reminder of the impacts of colonialism and the legacy of ongoing pain and trauma for Indigenous families and communities.

 Sadly, these children’s deaths were not an isolated incident.
 The Truth and Reconciliation Commission has identified more than 4,100 children across Canada who were sent to residential schools and never returned.
 This number is widely known by Indigenous communities to be an under-estimate.